-The final draft of the Iowa City Bicycle Master Plan is available for review.
-The City Council will adopt the plan at its regularly scheduled meeting on Tuesday, Aug.
+The final draft of the Iowa City Bicycle Master Plan was adopted by the Iowa City City Council on Tuesday, Aug.
 1, 2017.

 Take a look at the various tools used to identify the proposed network and facility types.
 This includes mapping of destinations and sources of ridership and as well as input gathered through the online mapping tool, surveys, and previous workshop.

-If you have questions or would like to provide feedback email Sarah Walz at Sarah-Walz@iowa-city.org.
+For questions or to provide feedback, email Sarah Walz at Sarah-Walz@iowa-city.org.

 About the Plan